-You’ll have until July 7th to fill in and send in your IR3 (unless you have a tax agent or special dispensation, in which case you’ll have until 31st of March the following year).
+You’ll have until July 7th to complete and send in your IR3 (unless you have a tax agent or special dispensation, in which case you’ll have until 31st of March the following year).

 So What Tax Forms Do I Need to Complete?

 If you’re wondering whether you need to fill in all of the other forms, it really depends on how you earn your taxable income.
-If you earn through multiple income streams, such as rental properties, or if you’ve claimed a significant number of expenses throughout the year, you’re required to fill in some more paperwork than just an IR3.
-If you own a rental property and earn an income from that, then you’ll have to fill in an IR3R as well as an IR3 (and an IR10 if you have claimed expenses on that property).
+If you earn through multiple income streams, such as rental properties or investment dividends, or if you’ve claimed a significant number of expenses throughout the year, you’re required to complete additional paperwork than just an IR3.
+If you earn income through a rental property, you’ll have to fill in an IR3R as well as an IR3 (and an IR10 if you have claimed expenses on that property).
 As you can see, the more complex your earning situation, the more forms you’ll need to complete.

 The Pain Isn’t Over Yet…

-Oh no, it certainly isn’t.
+It certainly isn’t.
 Remember that tax time isn’t just a couple of key dates recognised by IRD.
-Now that you’ve had things calculated, it’s time to open up your wallet.
+Now that you’ve had things calculated and completed, it’s time to open up your wallet.
 Once you’ve submitted all of the necessary tax forms, you’ll get a bill for Income Tax and Student Loan that you then need to pay.

-Not only that but you now also have to pay your accountant (or anyone else who helped you get things sorted out, ie a bookkeeper).
-Even though you’re still doing a lot of the work, your accountant will send you a bill for a ‘lump sum’.
+Not only that but you now also have to pay your accountant or bookkeeper (or anyone else who helped you get things sorted out).
+Even though you’re still doing the bulk of the leg work, your accountant will still send you a bill for a ‘lump sum’.

 If you have overpaid on your tax at the end of the financial year, you might be entitled to a tax refund.
-However, if you underpaid on tax, you’ll be subject to ’provisional tax’ – a scary phrase that means you’ll have to make monthly payments using your previous year’s earnings to estimate your income for the current year - not ideal if your work is inconsistent, this is not an ideal situation in which to find yourself!
+However, if you underpaid on tax, you’ll be subject to ’provisional tax’ – a scary phrase that means you’ll have to make monthly payments using your previous year’s earnings to estimate your income for the current year.
+If your work is inconsistent, this is not an ideal situation in which to find yourself!

 Operating as a Registered Business?
 The Tax Pain Has Only Just Begun…

-If you’re operating as a registered business (ie, filing an IR4 at year-end and registered with Companies Office), the real tax pain sets in shortly after you realise that everything you did for your personal tax obligations must also be done once more for your registered business.
+If you’re operating as a registered business (ie, filing an IR4 at year-end and registered with Companies Office), the real tax pain sets in shortly after you realise that everything you did for your personal tax obligations must also be done again for your registered business.
 This means that you’ll have to file that IR4 and all of the other forms that accompany your business operations.

 It’s actually a common misconception that you need to operate as a registered business in order to earn an income as a freelancer, contractor, independent consultant, or sole trader.
-In most instances, registering as a business is unnecessary and will only add to your workload and admin.
-If you employ people and therefore need payroll services, or if you’re running inventory for your business, then it’s probably best that you do register – however, for many, this is overdoing it and only proving to make all of the tax deadlines even more stressful.
+In most instances, registering as a business is unnecessary and will only add to your workload, costs, and admin.
+If you employ people and therefore need payroll services, or if you’re running inventory for your business, then it’s probably best that you do operate as a registered business.
+However, for many people, this can only prove to make all of the tax deadlines even more stressful.